jensse/axiom/exampleSite/README.md

 ## Local Dev

 To develop `content` locally, just run the normal `hugo` command.
-A `package.json` file is provided which has three `npm scripts` pre-configured for this purpose.
+A `package.json` file is also provided which has three pre-configured `npm scripts` offering enhanced local development:

 ```shell
 # dev build and server with watch